dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 The inferred type of the variable is considered a "type of interest" in the sense defined in the flow analysis specification.
-In the case that the type of the initializer is a promoted type variable `X & T`, the inferred type of the variable shall be `X`.
-However, such a variable shall be treated as immediately promoted to `X & T`.
+In the case that the type of the initializer is a promoted type variable `X & T`, the inferred type of the variable shall be `X`, but `X & T` shall be considered as a type of interest and the initialization treated as an assignment for the purposes of promotion.
+Consequently, such a variable shall be treated as immediately promoted to `X & T`.

 ### Expression typing